 belief system, there are always the credulous, the sincere, the skeptical, and

+the manipulative, as noted by Fortune (1969).
 The Ioway supposedly had "seven great gods" or "wakantas ", with the Sun,

 Wind, Thunder, and Underworld Powers mentioned by Dorsey (1894: 423-424).
 The